 - Intellectual Property Financing Scheme administered by the Intellectual Property Office of Singapore (“IPOS”): This scheme can allow your business to use its IP assets (more specifically, patents, registered trademarks, and copyright-related rights) as collateral for the raising of capital from certain financial institutions.
 There are three stages in the application process: (1) requesting a Participating Financial Institution (“PFI”) to conduct a preliminary assessment; (2) selecting an IP valuer from the Panel of Valuers to ascertain the value of the IP assets in question; and (3) submitting a formal application to the PFI referred to in stage (1).
 Should your business’s application be successful, the government will partially underwrite the loan issued by the PFI to your business.

-- Global Company Partnership programme administered by International Enterprise Singapore (“IES”): Through this programme, your business may leverage IES’s expertise and resources in building its capabilities.
-This can be done by collaborating with IES in developing tailored solutions that can help your business to expand into new geographical markets.
-In addition, your business stands to obtain up to 70 percent of funding support from IES for supportable activities, among which include “Intellectual Property (IP Management)” and “Franchising and Licensing”.
+- Global Company Partnership programme administered by ES: Through this programme, your business may leverage ES’s expertise and resources in building its capabilities.
+This can be done by collaborating with ES in developing tailored solutions that can help your business to expand into new geographical markets.
+In addition, your business stands to obtain up to 70 percent of funding support from ES for supportable activities, among which include “Intellectual Property (IP Management)” and “Franchising and Licensing”.